 The general, (estimated) cost of attending George Fox University is listed on your award letter.
 The cost of attendance is only an estimate and used to calculate the aid for which you are awarded.
 Your financial aid cost of attendance reflects direct and indirect costs to attend George Fox University.
-Tuition & fees and room & board are generally your direct costs.
-Personal expenses, books & supplies and transportation are generally your indirect costs.
+Tuition & fees are generally your direct costs.
+Personal expenses, room & board, books & supplies and transportation are generally your indirect costs.

 Your student account will provide details to your exact (direct) costs to attend George Fox University.
 If you have any further questions on any of your charges, please contact your student account specialist.

-The following are need-based and non-need-based federal financial aid available to students.
+The following are need-based and non-need-based federal financial aid available to ADP students.

 Need-Based Federal Aid